-The PIUs are described further below following "-Grants of Plan-Based Awards-2010 Grants of Plan-Based Awards."
+The PIUs and stock options are described further below following "-Grants of Plan-Based Awards-2010 Grants of Plan-Based Awards."

-Immediately prior to the consummation of this offering, as part of the Reorganization, our named executive officers will receive a combination of common stock (both shares not subject to vesting schedules and restricted shares that are subject to vesting schedules) and options to purchase common stock (both vested and unvested) as well as certain dividend equivalent rights, in each case, in respect of the PIUs held by our named executive officers.
-Such shares of common stock to be received by our named executive officers will not be newly issued shares that are dilutive to stockholders, but will be allocated from the pool of shares currently held by the LLC that would otherwise have been distributed pro rata to certain funds affiliated with Blackstone, Carlyle, Centerbridge and WL Ross, whom we refer to as the Sponsors, as well as the other unit holders of the LLC in respect of their units as part of the liquidation of the LLC.
-Any such shares later forfeited by our named executive officers would be distributed pro rata back to the then-unit holders and not to us.
+Immediately prior to the consummation of this offering, as part of the Reorganization, the Management Members will receive a combination of common stock (both shares not subject to vesting schedules and restricted shares that are subject to vesting schedules) and options to purchase common stock (both vested and unvested) as well as certain dividend equivalent rights, in each case, in respect of the PIUs held by the Management Members.
+Such shares of common stock to be received by the Management Members will not be newly issued shares that are dilutive to stockholders, but will be allocated from the pool of shares currently held by the LLC that would otherwise have been distributed pro rata to certain funds affiliated with Blackstone, Carlyle, Centerbridge and WL Ross, whom we refer to as the Sponsors, as well as the other unit holders of the LLC in respect of their units as part of the liquidation of the LLC.
+Any such shares later forfeited by the Management Members would be distributed pro rata back to the then-unit holders and not to us.
 Such shares have not been registered under the Securities Act and may only be sold pursuant to registration under the Securities Act or an exemption therefrom.
 The shares issuable upon exercise of options will be newly issued shares that will be issued under the BankUnited, Inc. 2010 Omnibus Equity Incentive Plan described below, which will be covered by a registration statement on Form S-8 that we intend to file upon consummation of this offering.